-Sponsored by Asian American Studies (ASA) and directed by artist and Cultural Studies Ph.D. candidate Scott Tsuchitani, this project honors the ongoing life and enduring legacy of Dr. Isao Fujimoto: scholar activist; legendary teacher and mentor; founding member of the Asian American Studies department and Community Development graduate program; and, as it pertains to sustainable practices and rural community development, a living institution in the city of Davis, the Central Valley, and beyond.
+Sponsored by Asian American Studies (ASA) and directed by artist and Cultural Studies Ph.D. candidate Scott Tsuchitani, this project honors the ongoing life and enduring legacy of Dr. Isao Fujimoto: scholar activist; legendary teacher and mentor; one of the founding member of the Asian American Studies department and Community Development graduate program; and, as it pertains to sustainable practices and rural community development, a living institution in the city of Davis, the Central Valley, and beyond.

 Inspired by the community-centered, horizontal pedagogy of Dr. Fujimoto, this project takes a collaborative and multivocal approach to authorship, bringing together the work of artists, activists, students, and scholars.
 Structured around Dr. Fujimoto’s recently published memoir, Bouncing Back: Community, Resilience & Curiosity, the project consists of a multiplicity of forms which together comprise an exhibition titled Isao Fujimoto: Life and Legacy, shown at International House Davis in January-February of 2020 as part of the 50th Anniversary Celebration of Asian American Studies at UC Davis.